themi/magrav/hat-pack/02-gans-production.md

 #### Setup and run
 Suspend the nano-coated copper and brass plates in a saline mix (15%-20%).
 Join each plate together with a electrical wire to close the circuit.
 Setup in the same way you would electrolysis or electroplating with-out a current.
 This process is gradual and will take up to 7/14 days to produce all the GANS that it can be produced.

 The GANS from a brass (Copper/Zinc alloy) plate will be a turqiose colour.
-Note If its Brown/Orange then it was starved of oxygen during production.

-__Alternatively__ connect a resistive object in between the plates (with no current).
-Example - computer fan or LED light.
-There wont be enough current to make the object work but production of GANS will be quicker.
+Note If its muddy brown then try pumping air into the saline solution (the next time).

 __Alternatively__ connect a 1.5V 10-30A current in-bewteen the 2 plates, you may need to pump air into the saline solution otherwise the GANS will not be oxidised enough.

 The nano-coated copper plate is the cathode (-ve) however reversing the connection will still yeild GANS.
-Its the presence of the saline, air, copper and brass that produce the GANS not the direction of current, the presence of current makes production quicker however the disadvantage is that you need to pump air into the saline mix to keep up with the increase rate of GANS production.
+Its the presence of the salt, air, copper and brass that produce the GANS not the direction of current, the presence of current makes production quicker however the disadvantage is that you need to pump air into the saline mix to keep up with the increased rate of GANS production.

 When using the alternative methods, GANS production will cease a lot sooner than 7/14 days.
-The time depends on the amount of current you use.
-The resistive method is better than using current, especially if you cannot regulate the current down to below 30mA.
+The time depends on the amount of current you use, size of plates, amount of liquid.

 #### Harvest and Rinsing
+When the colour of GANS being produced starts to change, its time to stop production.
 Disconnect any wiring and Allow GANS to settle at the bottom of container.
 Suck up the GANS with siringe and put into a rinsing container.
 Or gently pour off the saltwater into a separate container.

-Save the saline/saltwater to use again (for same type metal/anode).

 Top up the rinsing container with distilled water, agitate slightly, allow to settle and pour off excess water.